clapters/HappyHttpMod/README.md

 **Configure the Webhook Server**:
    - After the first run, a configuration file named `happyhttpmod-config.json` will be generated in the Minecraft configuration directory (usually `.minecraft/config/`).
    - Edit the `happyhttpmod-config.json` file to set up the webhook server's IP address and port:
-     ```json
-     {
-       "webhookServerIP": "",
-       "webhookServerPort": 4567
-     }
      ```
+      ["Http Server Settings"]
+    	#Http Server Port
+    	#Range: 0 ~ 999999
+	    port = 8080
+	    #Local adress of the machine.
+Leave empty to determine automatically (May be wrong if more than one Network Interface)
+	    local_adress = "192.168.0.1"
+     ```
-   - If `webhookServerIP` is left blank or missing, the server will use the IP of the local machine.
+   - To use the webhook, configure your local IP address in the settings.
 If your machine has multiple IP addresses, specify the desired IP address to bind the server to that specific IP.

+**Configure your router**:

+- To allow webhooks on your server to be allowed to pass through your router, you often need to set up port forwarding on your router.
+Configure that the webhook port you have defined in the config is forwarded to the Minecraft server IP.

 ## Contributing
 Guidelines for contributing to the project.